godspeedsystems/gs-documentation/docs/introduction.md

 ### Simplified for extension and personalization.

 Pluggable event-source and data-source interfaces and recipe enable seamless integration of new components or usecases.
-For instance, substituting datastores, APM/BPM tools, analytics engines, cache systems, email providers, file storage solutions, CRMs.
+For instance, substituting datastores, APM/BPM tools, analytics engines, cache systems, email providers, file storage solutions, API calls.

 ### Standards driven